Banani-Rath/azure-devops-server-docs-pr/docs/server/architecture/architecture.md

 <a name="server-level-svcs"></a>
 ### Server-level services

 Server-level services (also known as application-level services) provide the functionality for operations for Team Foundation Server as a software application.
 You can create applications that extend Team Foundation Server by using some of these services.
-For more information, see [Extending Team Foundation](extend-vs-for-alm.md).

 Team Foundation Framework Services: